For those who relish strength on strength matchups, look no further than Candlestick Park on Saturday afternoon.

 And don't forget about the Saints offensive line, which features three Pro Bowlers in guards Carl Nicks, Jahri Evans and tackle Jermon Bushrod.
 Despite having 657 pass attempts this year, Brees was only sacked 24 times.

 When an irresistible force meets an unmovable object, sparks are bound to fly.
-But listening to defensive captain
+But listening to defensive captain Joe Staley, it doesn't sound like the 49ers are in any mood to budge.

 "Cruelty," Willis said.
 "It's not giving another person what they want.
 That's our mindset on defense, to go out and play with everything we have and not give the other team anything."